Fine Adjustment Screws

 The assembly process begins by producing the appropriate sized mating hole for the threaded nut/bushing.
 For our own production needs, we use a permanent anaerobic retainer that provides excellent long-term performance.

 We recommend using Loctite Anaerobic Retainer product numbers 609, 648, 680 or equivalent.
-In order to ensure maximum strength between the bonded parts, we strongly urge the user to follow carefully the instructions provided by Loctite, which specify the amount of clearance between the threaded nut/bushing and the mounting plate.
+In order to ensure maximum strength between the bonded parts, we strongly urge the user to carefully follow the instructions provided by Loctite, which specify the amount of clearance between the threaded nut/bushing and the mounting plate.
 It is essential that both surfaces be completely free of grease for proper curing of the adhesive.
 The most common source of failure is not allowing for the proper clearance between the parts being bonded since this clearance provides for the proper volume of adhesive.

 When assembling, apply a small amount of the Loctite adhesive to both threaded nut/bushings and the mounting plate and ensure a uniform distribution of the adhesive around the perimeter of the parts before assembly.
 After insertion, remove any excess adhesive from around the part.